Tips For Driving Safely During Huntsville Flooding Conditions

 Research studies have revealed that about 40% of flooding related deaths are caused through the movement of pedestrians and drivers in flooded areas.
 That means while flooding is a natural occurrence, injury and accidents related to flooding are often completely avoidable.

 When a flood takes place, both drivers and pedestrians must be careful with the way they respond and handle the situation in order to avoid any accident related death and injuries.
 Below are just a few flash flood driving safety tips from a highly rated injury lawyer when it comes to ensuring that you stay safe during a flood.

 Avoid Driving Through Deep Water

 Since many drivers seems to be in a hurry, they tend to drive through flooded areas hurriedly to get to their destination.
-In the course of driving, they drive through pools of water which later cause detrimental effects to their livelihood and that of the car.
+In the course of driving, they drive through flood water which later causes detrimental effects to their livelihood and that of the car.
 Driving through flooded roads is risky and it’s just plain stupid.

 When flash flooding takes place, a low-lying area would become flooded with water.
 When driving through such an area, you may not know.
 So, before you realize, you’d see your vehicle sinking through and getting stuck in the area.
 If possible, avoid driving when an area has been flooded.

 Drive Slowly Through Slightly Flooded Areas

-You’re probably tired of hearing it, but DON’T drive through flooded areas!
+You’re probably tired of hearing it, but DON’T drive through flood water!
 In the event that you come upon a flooded area, consider parking your vehicle on a hill or raised area and calling for help or waiting it out depending on how bad the rain and flooding are.
 In the case where you need to keep moving on with your driving even though there is severe rain and flood, do your best to drive slowly and follow safety guidelines.

 If you drive at top speed through the water, you may risk the water getting into your vehicle’s intake system and affecting the engine.
 With some cars, just a little movement of water can affect the vehicle’s intake system.